CraZySacX/node-jdbc/README.md

 });
 ```

 - **ResultSet processing separated from statement execution**

-<p>ResultSet processing has been separated from statement execution to allow for
+ResultSet processing has been separated from statement execution to allow for
 more flexibility.
 The ResultSet returned from executing a select query can
-still be processed into an object array using the *toObjArray()* function on the
+still be processed into an object array using the `toObjArray()` function on the
-resultset object.</p>
+resultset object.

 ```javascript
 // Select statement example.